ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ## Exercise 5.2 Enhance your app

-As a next step we want to enhance our Ai generated app.
+As a next step we want to enhance our AI generated app.
 To do this switch back from your **Preview** tab in your browser to your **Business Application Studio** tab again.
 Now look for your **Staging Area** section in the left hand navigation.
 Now hover your mouse over **STAGING AREA** to reveal the **App Modeler** button.
 Please press **Start App Modeler**.

 ![image](ex5img7.png)

-Now you can see the page map for our Ai generated Travel app.
-Please check if you can see the **Ai Generator staging area** sign up top.
+Now you can see the page map for our AI generated Travel app.
+Please check if you can see the **AI Generator staging area** sign up top.
 If this is the case, press the edit button on the list report.

 ![image](ex5img8.png)

+As the next step, we want to add an additional column that indicates wether it is a business flight, and another one showing the flight destination.\
-As the next step, please find the columns section and press the **Add column** button.
+Please find the columns section and press the **Add column** button.

 ![image](ex5img9.png)